symfony/symfony-docs/security/security_checker.rst

     any of your dependencies is affected by a known security vulnerability.
     This allows you to add it to your project build process and your continuous integration workflows.
-Depending on the continious integration workflow, a non-zero exit code could also result in the build process terminating in the event of vulnerabilities being highlighted.
+Depending on the continious integration workflow, a non-zero exit code could result in the build process terminating in the event of vulnerabilities being highlighted.

 .. tip::